graphile/crystal/examples/forum/tutorial.md

 Excellent, now we can go on to setting up our database schemas.

+## The Basics
 ### Setting Up Your Schemas
 All of our database objects will go into one or two custom Postgres schemas.
-A schema is essentially a namespace, it allows you to create tables like `forum_example.person` and `forum_example_2.person` without needing to worry about naming clashes.
+A schema is essentially a namespace, it allows you to create tables with the same name like `a.person` and `b.person`.

 You can name your schema anything, we recommend naming your schema after your app.
 This way if you are working on multiple apps in the same database (this might only realistically happen in development), you can easily query the databases of the different apps.
 We are going to create two schemas: `forum_example`, and `forum_example_private`.
 To create these schemas we use the [`CREATE SCHEMA`](https://www.postgresql.org/docs/9.6/static/sql-createschema.html) command.